 Firstmark Overdraft Protection Guidelines:

-As a service to members in good standing and to help you avoid the fees that may be charged by third parties for "bad" checks, we may, at our sole discretion, approve your reasonable overdrafts up to a dollar amount (inclusive of fees).
-A fee will be charged for each Overdraft Protection overdraft item or Insufficient Funds item as outlined in our fee schedule.
-You will be notified if an overdraft occurs, and you are expected to bring your account to a positive balance within 24 hours.
-The total fees you have paid for NSF items (both paid and returned, for the current month and year-to-date) will be on your monthly statement.
+As a service to members in good standing and to help you avoid the fees that may be charged by third parties for "bad" checks, we will strive to pay, at our sole discretion, your reasonable overdrafts up to a dollar amount (inclusive of fees).
+A fee will be charged for each Overdraft Protection overdraft item or Insufficient Funds item as outlined in our fee schedule, and you are expected to bring your account to a positive balance within 24 hours.
+The total fees you have paid for ODP items and NSF items (both paid and returned) for the current month and year-to-date will be on your monthly statement.

-As always, we encourage you to manage your finances responsibly; however, as long as you maintain your account in good standing, we may, as a courtesy, approve your overdrafts within your current available Overdraft Protection overdraft limit.
+As always, we encourage you to manage your finances responsibly; however, as long as you maintain your account in good standing, we may, as a courtesy, strive to pay your overdrafts within your current available Overdraft Protection overdraft limit.
 However, we reserve the right to pay overdraft at our discretion.
-If you do not have sufficient funds, we return the item, and you will be assessed the $28.00 Insufficient Funds Fee
+If you do not have sufficient funds, we return the item, and you will be assessed the $28.00 Insufficient Funds Fee.

-To learn more about how to avoid overdrafts, or to apply for overdraft protection, stop by your nearest branch or call (210) 442-0100.
+To learn more about how to avoid overdrafts, or to apply for overdraft protection, stop by your nearest financial center or call (210) 442-0100.

-* The Overdraft Protection Program is a discretionary, fee-based overdraft protection program provided to Firstmark Credit Union account holders as an opt-in service; which imposes a fee for each overdraft created by checks, in-person withdrawals, ATM withdrawals, Point-of-Sale and Signature Debit Card withdrawals, or by other electronic means.
+* The Overdraft Protection Program is a discretionary, fee-based overdraft protection program automatically provided to Firstmark Credit Union checking account holders; which imposes a fee for each overdraft created by checks and ACH transactions.
+The credit union will strive to pay ATM and one time debit card transactions for members who have provided the credit union permission to do so.
 You have up to 30 days to bring your account back to a positive amount before this service is revoked.